 - Director (past chair) for the Centers for Independence.
 The non-profit agency assists individuals and families with special needs to better live and work in the community, with programs touching more than 10,000 lives a year.

-- Director, iCare Independent Health Plan, a health plan providing medical coverage for individuals with unique and complex medical, behavioral and human service needs.
+- Former Director, iCare Independent Health Plan, a health plan providing medical coverage for individuals with unique and complex medical, behavioral and human service needs.
+Tim assisted with sale of a controlling interest in the Plan to Humana (2021 closing).

 - Director, Marion Body Works, a builder of commercial truck bodies, emergency vehicles and custom cab enclosures.